Marker-Inc-Korea/AutoRAG/docs/source/optimization/custom_config.md

 Now, you can set which nodes you want to use in each node line.
 When you set nodes, you have to set **strategies** and **node parameters**.

 Strategy is a method to evaluate each node.
 You can specify the method how to evaluate each node, like metrics, speed threshold, etc.

-Node parameter is a parameter that set to all modules in the node.
+Node parameter is a parameter that sets to all modules in the node.
 If you have a parameter that duplicates in all modules, you can set it to node parameter.

 You can set multiple nodes in a node line.
 You can specify node_type to set which node you want to use.